 Offers a number of buffs to boost damage and defence

-Offers a small attack bonus to your weapon/trinket for one hour
+Offers a great attack/defence bonus to your weapon/trinket/shield for one hour

 Allows you to repair equipment beyond its normal durability